FRRouting/frr/doc/user/vnc.rst

 registrations based on the Logical Network Identifier and label value.
-A Logical Network Identifier is used to uniquely identify a logical Ethernet segment and is conceptually similar to the Ethernet Segment Identifier defined in @cite{RFC7432, BGP MPLS-Based Ethernet VPN}.
+A Logical Network Identifier is used to uniquely identify a logical Ethernet segment and is conceptually similar to the Ethernet Segment Identifier defined in :rfc:`7432`.
 Both the Logical Network Identifier and Label are passed to VNC via RFP prefix and address registration.